 Charlie has been a licensed funeral director since 1977, serving families in the communities of St. Joseph, Dowagiac, Lansing, Battle Creek, Richland and Augusta, MI.
 He joined our staff on February 8, 2005.
 He attended the University of Kentucky and graduated from Western Michigan University in 1975 with a Bachelor of Business Administration Degree.
 Then, Charlie graduated in 1976 with an Associate Degree in Mortuary Science from the Indiana College of Mortuary Science of Indianapolis, IN, and received his 40 year Funeral Director’s license from the State of Michigan in 2017.

 He is a Past President of Rotary; a Past Grand Knight of the Knights of Columbus and a Past President of the Board of Directors for Cass County (MI) Hospice.
 An avid golfer and sometime fisherman, Charlie is also a Die-Hard Chicago Cubs Fan (AND all Chicago Teams!); THE University of Michigan Fan and THE U – University of Miami, Florida Fan.
 He and his wife, Cindy live at Sherman Lake in Augusta, MI, along with their puppy, Gritz (a Catahula leopard rescue).
 They are members of St. Ann Catholic Church of Augusta and he is a member of the Gull Lake Area Rotary Club of Richland, MI.
-Also, they have two children; Erik L. Johnson of Chicago, (Wrigleyville) IL and Kelsey L. (Mike) McEntee of Farmington Hills, MI., and one grandson, Andrew Charles McEntee.
+Also, they have two children; Erik L. Johnson of Chicago, (Wrigleyville) IL and Kelsey L. (Mike) McEntee of Farmington Hills, MI., and two grandsons, Andrew Charles and Connor Michael McEntee.

 Andrew J. Emerson